oracle-samples/oci-data-science-ai-samples/labs/MLSummit21/lab-1-notebook-setup.md

 ![](./images/github-zip-repo.png)

 1. Open your notebook session.
-Click on "Open"
+Click on "Open".

 ![](./images/ns-open.png)

-1. Drag and drop the folder on your
+1. Drag and drop the zip archive in the JupyterLab file browser.

 ![](./images/drag-and-drop-zip-file.png)

-1. Open a Terminal window
+1. Open a Terminal window.

 ![](./images/open-terminal.png)